startingup-tech/chew-wp-nobullshit/README.md

 Please keep the plugin headless by don't creating a dashboard to manage the plugin.
 The purpose of this plugin is to remove crap to make WordPress lighter, not to add more crap with logos, notifications, ads and new bullshit.

+## Roadmap
+* Adding a recipe to completely remove comments functionalities

 ## Updater
 As this plugin is not hosted on WordPress.org but on GitHub, it uses the class ChewUpdater to perform updates.